-If you live in the U.S., you’re probably familiar with the Energizer Bunny.
-It’s usually seen beating a drum with the tag line, “It keeps going, and going, and going.”
+If you live in the United States, you’re probably familiar with the Energizer Bunny.
+It’s usually seen beating a drum with the tagline, “It keeps going, and going, and going.”
 But there is another battery bunny, and it belongs to the battery company with the current largest market share, Duracell.

-In 1992, Energizer and Duracell somehow came to an agreement where the Energizer Bunny would be used in the U.S. while the Duracell Bunny would be used everywhere else in the world.
-But things have heated up in the battery bunny world when the Duracell Bunny began to be seen on packaging for Duracell batteries in the U.S. with increasing frequency in 2015.
+In 1992, Energizer and Duracell somehow came to an agreement where the Energizer Bunny would be used in the US while the Duracell Bunny would be used everywhere else in the world.
+But things heated up in the battery bunny world when the Duracell Bunny began to be seen on packaging for Duracell batteries in the US with increasing frequency in 2015.

 The two bunnies are distinctly different.
 The Energizer Bunny wears sunglasses, beats a drum, is a different shade of pink, and has a different body than the Duracell Bunny.
-The Duracell Bunny, on the other hand, is usually doing some other type of activity and isn’t a single bunny like the Energizer Bunny but represented by many bunnies.
+The Duracell Bunny, on the other hand, is usually doing some other type of activity and isn’t a single bunny like the Energizer Bunny but is represented by many bunnies.